opsschool/curriculum/cron_101.rst

 At 12:05 every Monday, every month, regardless of the day of the month, run the command in the /home/jdoe/jobs directory called copy-to-partition.

-Let's take another example and create a cron job that checks disk space available every minute, every hour, every day of the month, every month, for every day of the week.
+Let's take another example and create a cron job that checks disk space available every minute, every hour, every day of the month, every month, for every day of the week, and outputs it to a file called disk_space.txt.

-  ``* * * * * df -h``
+  ``* * * * * df -h > disk_space.txt``

 would get us what we wanted (df -h is the unix command for checking free disk space).